tktracker/IntuneDocs/intune/configuration/android-oem-configuration-overview.md

 > [!NOTE]
 > OEMConfig apps must on-boarded by Intune before they can be configured with OEMConfig profiles.
 Once an app is supported, you don't need to contact Microsoft about setting it up in your tenant.
 Just follow the instructions on this page.
 >
-> If you experience an OEMConfig app behaving incorrectly, then contact the developers of the OEMCOnfig app.
-Intune isn't responsible for technical issues with the individual OEMCOnfig apps.
+> If you experience an OEMConfig app behaving incorrectly, then contact the developers of the OEMConfig app.
+Intune isn't responsible for technical issues with the individual OEMConfig apps.

 ## Next steps